 - Do not expect your GP to process forms overnight.
 Urgent requests may mean that a doctor has to make special arrangements to process the form quickly, and this will cost more.

-Northgate Medical Practice is registered for VAT No 879 137 184 and the prices stated below with an * do include VAT at the standard rate.
+Northgate Medical Practice is registered for VAT No 879 137 184 and the prices stated above with an * do include VAT at the standard rate.

 VAT Disclaimer—VAT is an inherently complicated area and whilst the charges reflect the general VAT position, the specific purpose of the service provided may affect the VAT status of the fee charged.